A gift from you means more hope and healing for others. Donate today.

 The moments after your baby’s birth can be a mix of elation and exhaustion.
 You have a brand new person to care for – one who depends completely on you for every need.
 We understand how you feel, and we’ll be there for you as you and your baby start this wonderful new chapter together.

 Soon after your delivery, you'll be able to feed your baby.
 If breastfeeding is new to you, our nurses are ready to help.
-Mercy's nurses have special training in helping new moms learn effective breastfeeding techniques and ensure their babies are getting all the milk they need.
-If you need help, our expert lactation consultants are available to provide lactation support while you're in the hospital and after you bring your new baby home.
+Mercy's nurses have special training in helping new moms learn effective breastfeeding techniques to ensure their babies are getting all the milk they need.
+If you need help, our expert lactation consultants are available to provide lactation support while you're in the hospital as well as after you bring your new baby home.
 You'll be an expert in no time.

-If you choose to bottle-feed your baby, we are ready assist as well.
+If you choose to bottle-feed your baby, we are ready to assist as well.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including:

 Our experts share the best ways to keep your newborn healthy and thriving.
 Download Mercy's "Newborn Care" guide here.